 Chief Executive James Ensor said the Foundation’s work with world-leading experts was focused on driving new ways of conserving and sustainably managing natural environments for the benefit of future generations, like the students from Pormpuraaw State School.

-‘What’s so exciting about The Hatchery Crusaders is that it’s enabling students to understand the tangible impacts of pollution on our ocean,’ said Mr Ensor.
+“What’s so exciting about The Hatchery Crusaders is that it’s enabling students to understand the tangible impacts of pollution on our ocean and the ways we can all work together to reduce it.,” said Mr Ensor.

 2021 Dates Announced